mikecirioli/core-google-launcher/README.md

 gcloud container clusters get-credentials <cluster>
 ```

-## Installing CloudBees Jenkins Enterprise on Your Cluster
+## Installing CloudBees Core on Your Cluster

 ### Create your Namespace
 ```shell